 SANTA’s model 3001M OPT scanner

 Optical projection tomography (OPT) imaging is suited for any type of small soft tissue (e.g., whole mouse or chick embryos, or dissected tissues).
-Fixed specimens up to roughly 17 mm in diameter (25 mm height) are embedded in low-melting-point agarose then made optically clear.
+Fixed specimens up to roughly 17 mm in diameter (25 mm height) are embedded in low-melting-point agarose, and then made optically clear.

 The use of white, infrared and UV light sources enables detection of a range of commonly-used tissue stains including but not limited to beta-galactosidase (for gene expression), fluorescently labeled antibodies, as well as alizarin red and alcian blue stains.
 However, tissues can be easily imaged without any stain simply using the inherent autofluorescence of tissue under UV light.
 Three different UV filters allow consecutive imaging of different stains as well as general autofluorescence to enable co-registration of the stain with internal anatomical structures.